Dash-Industry-Forum/dash.js/README.md

 For help, join our [email list](https://groups.google.com/d/forum/dashjs) and read our [wiki](https://github.com/Dash-Industry-Forum/dash.js/wiki).

+## Reference players
+The released [pre-built reference players](http://dashif.org/reference/players/javascript/index.html) are publicly accessible if you want direct access without writing any Javascript.

+The [nightly build of the /dev branch reference player](http://dashif.org/reference/players/javascript/nightly/dash.js/samples/dash-if-reference-player/index.html), is pre-release but contains the latest fixes.
+It is a good place to start if you are debugging playback problems.

+A nightly build of the latest minified files are also available: [dash.all.min.js](http://dashif.org/reference/players/javascript/nightly/dash.js/dist/dash.all.min.js) and its debug version  [dash.all.debug.js](http://dashif.org/reference/players/javascript/nightly/dash.js/dist/dash.all.debug.js).

 ## Quick Start for Users
 If you just want a DASH player to use and don't need to see the code or commit to this project, then follow the instructions below.
 If you are a developer and want to work with this code base, then skip down to the "Quick Start for Developers" section.